 In the morning there’s a coffee shop on the premises of the St. Mary Lodge serving excellent espressos.
 Load up on sandwiches or baked goods here for any hikes you plan to do.
 If you’re more of a sit-down-to -a-plate-of-eggs kind of person, the Snowgoose Grille should fit the bill quite nicely.

-Things to do near St. Mary in the East Glacier area of Montana
+Things to do near St. Mary on a road trip to East Glacier, Montana

 In September the combination of golden leaves and turquoise lake make for a particularly stunning landscape.
 Be bear aware and don’t forget the bear spray on this hike.